-Diamonds are available loose and also as encrusted in precious jewelry.
+Diamonds are available loose and also encrusted in precious jewelry.
 Given the massive scale of the supply chain, this opens up numerous scopes of misplacement and fraud.
-This conundrum can be solved to a great extent by implementing the distributed ledger technology also known as blockchain to manage the supply chain and value chain system.
+This conundrum can be solved to a great extent by implementing the distributed ledger technology, also known as the blockchain, to manage the supply chain and value chain system.

-This idea may come as a surprise to many who have till now associated blockchain with Bitcoin, and known its application to keep a record of money transactions made online using cryptocurrency.
-The truth is that blockchain has evolved significantly in the past couple of years, and tech visionaries have explored other uses of the innovation and arrived at several new applications.
+This idea may surprise many who have, till now, associated blockchain with Bitcoin and known its application to keep a record of money transactions made online using cryptocurrency.
+The truth is that blockchain has evolved significantly in the past couple of years, and tech visionaries have explored other innovation uses and arrived at several new applications.

-The injection of lab-grown diamonds is another factor that has made the verification of the provenance of diamonds necessary.
-This is because even though lab-grown diamonds have an identical molecular structure as that of naturally occurring diamonds, they are not as expensive or rare.
-Along with lab diamonds, artificial diamonds too can be confused with naturally occurring diamonds and can be distinguished by professional jewelers.
-One can avoid paying too much for a stone that is definitely not worth that much by tracing its movement through blockchain-based value chain management system, removing consumer’s mistrust that adversely affects the industry.
+The injection of lab-grown diamonds is another factor that has verified the provenance of diamonds necessary.
+Even though lab-grown diamonds have an identical molecular structure as that of naturally occurring diamonds, they are not as expensive or rare.
+Along with lab diamonds, artificial diamonds can be confused with naturally occurring diamonds and distinguished by professional jewelers.
+One can avoid paying too much for a stone that is definitely not worth that much by tracing its movement through a blockchain-based value chain management system, removing consumer’s mistrust that adversely affects the industry.

 Data relating to the quality of a diamond can be archived in a blockchain.
 For example, details about the quality like cut, clarity, color, certification, and authenticity reports could be found here.
-Blockchain diamond consortia present an opportunity for its network members to avail these benefits easily and optimize their trade opportunities.
+Blockchain diamond consortia present an opportunity for its network members to avail these benefits and optimize their trade opportunities easily.
 This idea is swiftly making its way to the forefront of the diamond industry.
-The members of the Diamante Blockchain Consortium would be able to access such information to optimize their trade opportunities.
+The Diamante Blockchain Consortium members would be able to access such information to optimize their trade opportunities.

 Storing data related to diamonds on Blockchain guarantees a transparent and agile system that facilitates fast retrieval of data.
 Blockchain technology, in this industry at least, has come a long way.